Shehab-Hegab/GP-nystagmus-with-eye-tracking/README.md

 ##

- All patient data, including their test histories and timestamps down to hours and seconds, will be consolidated into a single Excel file, and a Convolutional Neural Network (CNN) will be applied to analyze the data.
 ##
 All patient data, including their test histories and timestamps down to hours and seconds, will be consolidated into a single Excel file, and a Convolutional Neural Network (CNN) will be applied to analyze the data.